 Pork Chops in Mustard Cream Sauce Recipe

-- 1/4 cup plus 2 teaspoons all-purpose flour, divided
+- 1/4 cup plus 2 teaspoons King Arthur Unbleached All-Purpose Flour, divided

 - 1/2 teaspoon salt